Aztec: everything you need to know about AZTEC

 - User experience depends heavily on which apps are available and how well they implement privacy

-- The network and ecosystem still need to prove themselves in practice at scale (adoption, tooling, stability)
+- The network and ecosystem still have to prove themselves in practice at scale (adoption, tooling, stability)

 Who are the founders of Aztec?

 The most well-known faces behind Aztec are Zac Williamson and Joe Andrews.
 In the early development, Arnaud Schenk and Tom Walton-Pocock also played an important role.
-Today, the network is supported by Aztec Labs and a broader team focused on the rollout of a privacy-first Layer-2 on Ethereum.
+Today the network is supported by Aztec Labs and a broader team focused on rolling out a privacy-first Layer-2 on Ethereum.

 Aztec price in the last 24 hours